naxa-developers/sakchyam/README.md

 ![Imgur](https://i.imgur.com/h2ppROy.png)

-> Sakchyam Web Application
+> This Web Application is built to
-> For visaualization of Project
+> visualize Sakchyam's Project, Partner
-> Data and its services.
+> and its services Data in an interactive way.
-> This project provides a way to
+> This project is built on django a high-level Python Web framework
-> show the works sakchyam in a
-> interactive way for user.